alphacentauri82/scoutx/documentation/tutorial_en.md

 }
 ```

-## Adding Firebase to our project
+## Adding Firebase Firestore to our project

 - Go to https://firebase.google.com/
 - Login with your Google or GSuite account
 - Click on _Go to Console_
 - Click on _Add project_.
 If our previously created project used for Google auth does not appear on the list, click on _Add project_ .
 We should see our project name listed on _Enter the name of your project_ .
 Select it and click on _Continue_, Provide additional information for the next steps and when finished click on **Create project**
 - On the Firebase console page, click on `authentication` and in the `sign in method` tab, enable `Google`.
-- Click on `Database > Tab Rules`.
+- Click on Database, and select FIRESTORE.
+Then `Database > Tab Rules`.
 Modify the existing rule as follows:

 ```javascript
 rules_version = '2';